TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 *Please note that this script is set to ping indeed.com once every 30 seconds.*<br>
 *By default, this script will search for 8 pages of results per city and filter out anything posted over a month ago.*<br>
 ### *tl:dr -- IT TAKES A LONG TIME, DO NOT ADJUST SLEEP DURATION*<br>
 *Indeed.com will require a captcha if you ping it too often, breaking the program.
-Leave this open in an active terminal, or load it on a raspberry pi and go about your day.*
+Leave this open in an active terminal.*
 <br></br>
 ![outputDF](https://user-images.githubusercontent.com/14188580/114607521-43041080-9c62-11eb-95d3-0de4f5f9ee02.PNG)
 <br><br>